HTTP5214-Winter2023/TimeKeeper/standup-logs/Standup-MaryLouiseAnhanceAbrena.md

 Here's a list of stuff that's blocking me from moving ahead with my work:
 - Familiarizing myself with the whole project

+## March 8th

+Last time, I worked on editing the cli.js file adding the stopTimer to the actionPrompt choice as well as switch.

+Today, I'm going to connect with possible testers of our app and work on wrting out scenarios for the app usability testing.

+Here's a list of stuff that's blocking me from moving ahead with my work:
+- Pulling request and merging using the github desktop